LeKinaSa/tvvs-proj/assignments/3/report.md

             - the ouput string's length will be equal to the input string's length if that length is lower or equal to `length`, otherwise it will be `length` + 3
         3. Equivalent class analysis
             - Valid
-                - String `text`: null, empty, non-empty with length smaller or equal to `length` and non-empty with length bigger than `length`
+                - String `text`: empty, non-empty with length smaller or equal to `length` and non-empty with length bigger than `length`
                 - int `length`: length >= 0
             - Invalid
                 - String `text`: null